bokeh/bokeh/docs/bokeh/source/docs/dev_guide/setup.rst

 code, written in Python, and the :term:`BokehJS` client-side library, written in TypeScript.

-Therefore, you need to set up two environments to contribute to Bokeh: A Python environment and a TypeScript environment.
-This chapter walks you through all the necessary steps to set up a full development environment.
+The repository's Pixi workspace manages the Python and TypeScript toolchains together.
+This chapter walks you through the steps to set up that development environment.

 .. _contributor_guide_setup_preliminaries: